onsip/sipjs.com/content/guides/make-call.md

 ### Making the Call

-These video elements are not useful if we aren't calling anyone, so lets make a call.
+These `<video>` elements are not useful if we aren't calling anyone, so let's make a call.

 #### Creating the User Agent

 In order to make calls and send messages you must create a SIP user agent.
 For this example, we will create an anonymous user agent.
-To do this we will call the `SIP.UA()` method and then the user agent will `autostart`.
+To do this we will call the `SIP.UA()` method.

 <iframe
   style="width: 100%; height: 300px"